A photographic self-portraiture and the performance of lived body experience.

 Research Project Summary:

 Vicky is a photographer and researcher.
-She obtained a First Class (Hons) degree in Fine Art Photography in 2008 at the University of Gloucestershire and in 2010 graduated from the University of Westminster with a MA in Photographic Practice.
-Vicky lives and works in the West Midlands.
+She obtained a degree in Fine Art Photography, graduating with 1st Class Honours, at the University of Gloucestershire in 2008.
+Vicky continued to study photography at the University of Westminster, graduating with a MA in Photographic Studies in 2010.
+She lives and work in Worcestershire.

 Vicky has exhibited extensively including Royal West of England Academy Bristol, Hereford Photography Festival, Open West Midlands, Creekside Open and The Wilson Art Gallery Cheltenham.

 She has presented at several conferences including Women Ageing and Media Creative Research Methods in Ageing Studies Symposium 2019.